Welcome to the Department of Development Studies

 The BA degree programme has minimum credit component of 360 credit points.
 Students are expected to successfully complete all the modules that are offered and attain this minimum credit component.
-However, because of the fact that some students do not complete their studies in an unbroken sequence, because others come from institutions where they have done part of their studies, and because the sequence of modules taught at the Institute changes from time to time due to unforeseen circumstances, it is accepted that not all students will be able to take all the possible modules.
+However, due to the fact that some students do not complete their studies in an unbroken sequence, as others come from institutions where they have done part of their studies, and because the sequence of modules taught at the Institute changes from time to time due to unforeseen circumstances, it is accepted that not all students will be able to take all the possible modules.

 Programme Exit Level Outcomes

 At the end of this programme, students will be able to:

 - Demonstrate competence in applying the basic knowledge of theoretical principles of human and social development by identifying, problem solving and reflecting on current affairs in the field of development studies.

 - Demonstrate effective knowledge competence by engaging different role players in human and social development discourses and development studies.